We will continue to search for and resolve not only long-standing social issues but also new or latent issues

 others do.

-Institute of Advanced Industrial Science and Technology (AIST).
+hydrogen production equipment with the National Institute of Advanced Industrial Science and Technology (AIST).

-Building on our delivery of microwave amplifiers for small SAR satellites*
+In addition to delivery of microwave amplifiers for small SAR satellites* in our existing business, we partnered with

-building where satellites are assembled within the Nasu Plant.
+satellites are assembled within the Nasu Plant.

 * SAR satellites: SAR = Synthetic Aperture Radar.
 As they move, SAR